Sperm Quality - the Canary in the Coal Mine?

 Experimental Studies find mobile-phone exposed human sperm more damaged than controls.

-There is very little debate about this sort of data which shows the direct correlation between the length of time spent on the phone and the sperm count.
+This data shows the direct correlation between the length of time spent on the phone and the sperm count.
 Heavier cell phone users have a reduced sperm count.
 (Ashok Agarwall MD PhD, Cleveland Clinic, 2008 and 7 other studies).

 To visualize the impact, here is a diagram of normal Testes showing boundaries and cell wall, which denotes healthy balance:

-And this diagram shows testes damaged after cell phone exposure.
+And this diagram shows damage to testes sustained by cell phone exposure.

 Other studies have linked low-level electromagnetic radiation (EMR) exposure from cellphones to an 8 percent reduction in sperm motility and a 9 percent reduction in sperm viability.
 Wi-Fi equipped laptop computers have also been linked to decreased sperm motility and an increase in sperm DNA fragmentation after just four hours of use.